Kevgosoft/MergeSort/README.md

 # MergeSort takes a defined array and sorts it using MergeSort.
-# Top run, open the solution and run in Visual Studio.NET.
+# To run, open the solution and run in Visual Studio.NET.
 Or take MergeSort.cpp and compile/run using your prefered debugger.